Freelance English Teaching in Thailand Can Be a Lot of Fun — You Just Need to Know These Things

-With thousands of English teachers doing it though, it is unlikely you’ll get caught or even prosecuted if you are, but just be aware that it is most definitely illegal.
+With thousands of English teachers doing it though, it is unlikely you will get caught or even prosecuted if you are, but just be aware that it is most definitely illegal.

-If you are not and are freelancing, then you are going to have the hassle of trying to figure out if there is a visa you can get to stay legally in Thailand.
+If you are not and are freelancing, then you will have the hassle of trying to figure out if there is a visa you can get to stay legally in Thailand.
 Nowadays, that is not so easy.

 And, while this might seem acceptable in the beginning, when you have been doing it for a couple of years, it will get tiring quickly.

-It’s best to have a separate room as your ‘classroom’ as no Thai student, particularly women, wants to come to your studio apartment and have you teach while sitting on your bed.
-Make it look professional and you will be much more successful.
+It is best to have a separate room as your ‘classroom’ as no Thai student, particularly women, wants to come to your studio apartment and have you teach while sitting on your bed.
+Make it look professional, and you will be much more successful.

 This, of course, is much more time-consuming and you have to factor travel time into the price you charge per hour.
 For some freelance teachers though, they prefer it this way as they don’t want student invading their private space.